iDalink/lyfs/README.md

-## LYFS - A simple kernel file system exapmle run in 4.* version Linux.
+## LYFS - A simple kernel file system example run in 4.* version Linux.
 ### Important Tips!
 - **The example can only be used to study.
 It can not work as tools.
 The author has no reponsibilty to your file & device damage.**
 - The code has been tested in linux-4.4.